rpellerin/rpellerin.github.io/content/the-way-i-work.md

 Tags: work
 Slug: the-way-i-work
 Authors: Romain Pellerin
-Summary: My daily routine to remain productive and focus
+Summary: My daily routine to focus and remain productive

 A few months ago I stumbled upon [this article on productivity](http://blog.samaltman.com/productivity).
 I found it very inspiring.
-It somehow convinced to rethink the way I work.
+It somehow convinced me to rethink the way I work.
 Since then, I've been actively working on perfecting my daily workflow to be more productive and also more organized.
 Reducing my stress level was also one of my goals.

 I think having a clearly defined and established workflow is more important than most people think.
 I find habits to be comforting.
 They help me concentrate and focus on what matters.